neuvector/neuvector-helm/README.md

 A collection of Helm charts for deploying NeuVector product in Kubernetes and Openshift clusters.

+## Important NOTICE
+Updated instructions and helm charts for NeuVector 5.0.0 or later require using the 5.0.0 branch and NOT the MASTER.
+Please select the 5.0.0 branch for instructions and latest updates for installing NeuVector 5.0.0.

 ## Installing charts

 ### Helm Charts